bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 .. figure:: _static/CreateService_Type.png

 2. *Name* *
        Enter a name of the services.
 It must contain digits, lowercase letters or hyphens and start with a letter.

 3.  *Description*
        Provide a description for the services here if necessary.

 4. *Provider* *
        This field appears once the service type is chosen.

        Select a provider for the services here.

        The range of providers available in the dropdown is determined by the chosen services type.

 5. *Namespace* *
         It is a required field for the ZKCoord services type.

         Please, specify a namespace here.
 It must contain digits, lowercase letters or underscore and start with a letter.

 6.  *Index* *
         This field appears when the ESInd services type is selected and is required for filling in.

         Please, specify an index of the services here.
 It must contain digits, lowercase letters or underscore and start with a letter.

 7. *Login*
         This field appears when the ESInd services type is selected and is not required for filling in.

         Please, specify a login of the services here.

 8. *Password*
        This field appears when the ESInd services type is selected and is not required for filling in.

        Please, specify a password of the services here.

 9. *ZK provider* *
        This field appears when the KfkQ services type is selected and is required for filling in.

        Please, select a zookeeper provider for the services here.

 10. *ZK namespace* *
         This field appears when the KfkQ services type is selected and is required for filling in.

         Please, specify a zookeeper namespace for the services here.

 11. *Prefix* *
         This field appears when the TstrQ services type is selected and is required for filling in.

         Here a ZooKeeper path where metadata of transactions, streams are located should be specified.

         Please, enter a prefix for the services here.

 12. *Token* *
         This field appears when the TstrQ services type is selected and is required for filling in.

         A token is a unique key for getting access to the service.
 It must contain no more than 32 symbols.

         Please, enter a token for the services here.

 13. *Database* *name* *
         This field appears when the JDBC services type is selected and is required for filling in.

         Please, enter a database name for the services here.

 .. note:: Required fields are marked with an asterisk (*)

 Click «Create» at the bottom and see the servces are in the list of services now.
 Details of the node are displayed to the right when clicking the services in the list.

 .. figure:: _static/ServicesList.png

+Click "Cancel" to drop all the specified settings.
+The service will not be created then.

 In the list of services the following actions can be performed: